src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 Young-student-smiling-at-school

-Establish a Sleep and Wake Schedule: Setting times for sleep and wake will help children and teens adhere to a regular sleep schedule.
-Children and teens have different sleep requirements:
+Setting consistent times for sleep and wake will help children and teens stick to a regular sleep schedule.
+Keep in mind that children and teens have different sleep needs:

 • Children: Preschoolers (3-5 years) 10 to 13 hours